A-Z of recycling

 Working telephones can be taken to charity shops that take electrical goods.
 Broken telephones can be taken to the Household Waste Recycling Centre for recycling.
 See also mobile phones

 Televisions can be taken to the Household Waste Recycling Centre for recycling, free of charge.
 The council runs a Bulky Items collection service if you are unable to dispose of it yourself.

 These type of waterproof paper cartons cannot be recycled in the blue-lidded recycling bin.
 The cartons consist of many layers such as paper, plastic, foil and wax and are very difficult to recycle.
 Examples include long-life milk and juice cartons, soups, pasta sauce, tomato and picnic/children's drinks cartons.
-Please place in your green-lidded general waste bin.
+Please place them in your green lidded general waste bin.

 Textiles cannot be recycled in blue-lidded recycling bins.
 Textiles such as clothing, household linens i.e. tablecloths, sheets, pillowcases, and shoes tied in pairs can be taken to a charity shop for onward sale and reuse, or can be taken to a charity textile bank.
 Textiles that cannot be re reused, due to their condition, will be recycled into factory rags.

 Broken thermometers containing mercury can be placed in the green-lidded general waste bin.
 Please wrap carefully in paper and place in carrier bag first before putting in the bin.

 Aluminium and steel tins and cans up to the size of a large metal sweet or biscuit tin can be recycled in the blue-lidded recycling bin.
 Tins larger than this will need to go in your green-lidded general waste bin.
 Paint tins – please see paint tins